davegallant/site/content/blog/replacing-docker-with-podman-on-macos/index.md

 ---
-title: "Replacing docker with podman on macOS (and Linux)"
+title: "Replacing Docker with Podman on macOS (and Linux)"
 date: 2021-10-11T10:43:35-04:00
 lastmod: 2021-10-11T10:43:35-04:00
 draft: false